 Brian T. Kaylor is an award-winning author and journalist.
-He serves as Editor & President of Word&Way (a Baptist magazine in the Midwest) and as Associate Director of Churchnet (a Baptist network in Missouri).
+He serves as President & Editor-in-Chief of Word&Way (a Christian media company based in Missouri since 1896) and as Associate Director of Churchnet (a Baptist network in Missouri).

 Brian is the author of four books on religion and politics: Vote Your Principles: Party Must Not Trump Principles (Union Mound Publishing, 2016), Sacramental Politics: Religious Worship as Political Action (Peter Lang, 2015), Presidential Campaign Rhetoric in an Age of Confessional Politics(Lexington Books, 2011) and For God’s Sake, Shut Up!
 (Smyth & Helwys, 2007).

 Brian has a Ph.D. and an M.A. in Communication from the University of Missouri, and a B.A. in Communication and Christian Ministry from Southwest Baptist University.
-He serves the Baptist World Alliance as Vice-Chair of the Communication Advisory Committee, and as a member of the Awards Committee, Commission on Christian Ethics, Nominating Committee, and General Council.
+He serves the Baptist World Alliance as chair of the Communication Advisory Committee and chair of the Resolutions Committee.
+He is a board member for the Baptist Peace Fellowship of North America and for the St. Louis Chapter of Americans United for Separation of Church and State.

-Brian’s writings have appeared in numerous publications, including Birmingham News, CNN.com, Columbia Tribune, Houston Chronicle, Kansas City Star, Roanoke Times, St. Louis Post-Dispatch, Virginian-Pilot, and Washington Post.
+Brian’s writings have appeared in numerous publications, including Birmingham News, Boston Globe, CNN.com, Columbia Tribune, Houston Chronicle, Kansas City Star, Nashville Tennessean, Roanoke Times, St. Louis Post-Dispatch, Virginian-Pilot, and Washington Post.
 His writings have won dozens of awards, including some from Associated Church Press, Baptist Communicators Association, National Communication Association, Religion Communicators Council, and Religious Communication Association.

 Brian was an Assistant Professor of Communication Studies at James Madison University (and promoted to Associate Professor with tenure before leaving).
 At JMU, Brian was the Coordinator for the Advocacy Studies Concentration and taught courses in advocacy studies, political communication, research methods, and public speaking.
 He previously taught communication courses at the University of Missouri, Southwest Baptist University, and for the Junior Statesman Program at Northwestern University.

-Brian previously served as pastor of Union Mound Baptist Church, a staff member for Mountain Country Ministries of Tri-County Baptist Association, a pastoral intern at University Heights Baptist Church (Springfield, MO), Communications Specialist for Windermere Baptist Conference Center, and Contributing Editor for Ethics Daily.
+Brian previously served as pastor of Union Mound Baptist Church, a staff member for Mountain Country Ministries of Tri-County Baptist Association, a pastoral intern at University Heights Baptist Church (Springfield, MO), and Contributing Editor for Ethics Daily.
 He and his wife, Jennifer, were married in June of 2004 and have a son.